May 14, 2024

 €337.20 at 70

-Note: Those receiving the State Pension (Non-Contributory) can’t defer their State Pension.
+Note: Those receiving the State Pension (Non-Contributory) were not eligible to defer their pension.

-Moreover, in 2024, Ireland’s average pension is €111,000, which is below 50% of the final salary recommended by financial experts for a comfortable retirement.
+Additionally, as of 2024, Ireland's average pension amounted to approximately €111,000, which remained below 50% of the final salary benchmark recommended by financial experts for a comfortable retirement.

 Article written by